Florida’s current minimum wage rate is $10.00.

 See FLSA: Overtime for more information regarding overtime requirements.

-Florida does not have a prevailing wage law that governs wage rates on government project or service contracts.
+Florida does not have a prevailing wage law that governs wage rates on government projects or service contracts.

 Meals and Breaks